 Yes, like all CEOs, I am a busy person.
 But that’s not the whole story.
 The main reason my inbox is overflowing is because, for most work-related projects and meetings, I believe that email has outlived its usefulness.
 And here at Prysm, we have created a superior solution.

 Technological advances increase productivity and create competitive advantage.
 But what if technology was forcing you to work in ways that made you less effective?
 Worse still, what if technology was causing your company to lose in the marketplace?

 When it comes to the process of how we make decisions, hold meetings and design products, that might be exactly what is happening: limitations in technology force us to coax decision making (inherently a circuitous process) into an artificially linear one, and the fallout could be expensive.

 The hallmark of a truly disruptive technology is that it changes our day-to-day workflow.
 At Prysm, I see this happening all the time.
-A case in point is how we use Prysm Visual Workplace to help us prepare for, conduct and follow up after board meetings.
+A case in point is how we use Prysm visual collaboration software to help us prepare for, conduct and follow up after board meetings.